tilt-dev/tilt.build/blog/_posts/2020-1-30-crash-course-kubernetes-nodes.md

 endpoints for creating, configuring, and deleting just about anything in the cluster.

 #### Pod Scheduler: assign pods to worker nodes
-The **pod scheduler** on watches for new pods that haven’t been assigned to nodes.
+The **pod scheduler** watches for new pods that haven’t been assigned to nodes.
 These are pods that need creation, but we don’t yet know what node they’re going to live on.
 For each of these pods, the pod scheduler finds the “best” node to put it on, according to a set of rules which Kubernetes calls “priorities.”
 (Some set of scheduling priorities are active by default, but you can configure